Site icon Circuit Ideas for You

 Simple LED Tester Circuit

-This circuit is like a tiny doctor for your LEDs.
+This small and Simple LED Tester Circuit is like a small doctor for LED.

 Circuit Working: